arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	_Storage Account created_

-1. Click on the Storage Account name you created.
-You will enter the **Dashboard** page, which provides you with information about the status of the account and the service endpoints that can be used within your applications.
+1. Click on the Storage Account name you created and then on **Dashboard** to the **Dashboard** page, which provides you with information about the status of the account and the service endpoints that can be used within your applications.

 	![storage-account-dashboard](Images/storage-account-dashboard.png?raw=true)